WYYS

-WYYS 106.1 FM is a radio station broadcasting a classic hits format.
-Licensed to Streator, Illinois, the station covers LaSalle, Ottawa, and vicinity and is owned by Studstill Media.
+WYYS (106.1 FM) is a radio station broadcasting a classic hits format.
+Licensed to Streator, Illinois, the station covers LaSalle, Ottawa, and vicinity and is owned by Shaw Media, through Shaw Local Radio Co., after previously being owned by Studstill Media/Mendota Broadcasting Inc. until April 2023.

 History

 WYYS began as a simulcast of co owned WSTQ 97.7 in 1995, airing a country music format.
 The station was owned by Kleven-Rodriguez Partners.
 In 2000, the station was bought by Mendota Broadcasting.
 In January 2000, WYYS began simulcasting the talk radio format of sister station WIZZ AM 1250.
 In 2002, the station adopted a soft AC format.
 On December 26, 2004, the station flipped to its current classic hits format.

 On January 24, 2023, it was announced that Studstill Media had sold WYYS, along with its sister stations, to Shaw Media in Crystal Lake, Illinois, for a total of $1.8 million.
-The sale is presently under FCC review with anticipation of being completed later in the year.
+The sale was under FCC review for just under two months before being finalized on March 23, 2023.
+Shaw Local Radio officially assumed ownership of WYYS and its sister stations on April 3, 2023.